Overview

 It works by using the existing private network mechanisms for both systems:

-Both systems are then coupled by creating a Cloud Network Subnet of type "vSwitch" which links the existing Cloud Network to the existing vSwitch.
-The network settings on the Cloud Servers are configured automatically.
-The Dedicated Servers require a special network configuration inside their Operating System for the coupling to work.
+To couple both systems, you then create a Hetzner Cloud Network subnet, with a "vSwitch" connection, which links the existing cloud Network to the existing vSwitch.
+The network settings on the cloud servers are configured automatically.
+The dedicated root servers require a special network configuration inside their operating system for the coupling to work.

 Details